denkonakov/go-blog-gae/README.md

 This project is deployed as a Demo [here](http://go-blog-gae.appspot.com/)

-My own [Home Pages/Blog](http://konakov.info) is hosted on the same code.
+My own [Home Pages/Blog](http://konakov.info) is using this code and hosted on GAE.

-## License (this section is not changed section of the original project)
+## License (this section is not modified from the original project)

 Licensed under MIT.